BEST PRODUCTS TO BUY IN CHIANG MAI

 Shopping in Chiang Mai is one of the most exciting things to do when visiting this part of Thailand.
 I almost get crazy walking around in Sunday Market seeing handcrafted products at an amazingly cheap price.
-Most Thai handicrafts are made in the Chiang Mai area so not only is everything available there but it’s also usually cheaper than in other places in Bangkok.
+Most Thai handicrafts are made in the Chiang Mai area, so not only is everything available there but it’s also usually cheaper than in other places in Bangkok.

-I almost got excess baggage due to the wood carving I’ve from Chiangg Mai.
+I almost got excess baggage due to the wood carving I got from Chiang Mai.
 Chiang Mai is famous for wood carvings.
-You can visit the wood carving factories and see first-hand how they are made (they really are beautiful!), then purchase small or large wood carvings in the factory showroom.
+You can visit the wood carving factories and see in actuality how they are made (they really are beautiful!), then purchase small or large wood carvings in their factory showroom.
 Again, wood carvings are available at the Night Bazaar, as well as in many small shops throughout Chiang Mai.
-Small pieces go for as low as $5 and large, intricately carved pieces for several hundred.
-If you like hand carved wood, make sure you also check out the wood furniture.
+Small pieces go for as low as $5 and large and intricately carved pieces for several hundred.
+If you like hand-carved wood, make sure you also check out the wood furniture.
 It’s absolutely gorgeous and very reasonably priced for the quality of the workmanship.
 Indeed wood carving is one of the best products to buy in Chiang Mai.

 Thailand is famous for its silk, one of the best silk in the world.
-It’s especially great to buy in Chiang Mai though because there are so many silk factories just outside the town.
-We were privilege to have a tour of the silk factory and then visit their factory showroom.
-Chiang Mai’s Night Bazaar is also a wonderful place to buy Thai silk and at the Sunday night Walking Street Market.
-Thai silk scarves start at $2.50 and go up to several hundred dollars depending on design, size and quality.
+It’s especially great to buy in Chiang Mai though because there are so many silk factories just outside the city.
+We were privileged to have been given a tour at the silk factory and then visit their factory showroom.
+Chiang Mai’s Night Bazaar is also a wonderful place to buy Thai silk and on a Sunday Night Walking Street Market.
+Thai silk scarves start at $2.50 and go up to several hundred dollars depending on design, size, and quality.
 Silk shirts are as low as $5 for lower quality silk and as high as a few hundred for very high quality.
 So if you are looking for the best products to buy in Chiang Mai, Thai Silk should be on top of your list.

 Handmade Traditional Thai Clothing

-Much of the traditional Thai clothing is made in Chiang Mai from linen, silk, cotton and hemp.
-One thing I didn’t leave Chiang Mai with out is the fisherman’s pants which are very cheap in Chiang Mai and come in lots of different colors.
+Much of the traditional Thai clothing is made in Chiang Mai from linen, silk, cotton, and hemp.
+One thing I didn’t leave Chiang Mai without is the fisherman’s pants which are very cheap and come in lots of different colors.
 Traditional Thai hemp shirts are also everywhere, as well as linen baggy pants, long silk skirts and linen jackets with beautiful embroidery.
 You can buy fisherman pants as cheap as 100 baht ($2.80), and linen shirts for as low as 250 baht ($7).
-Don’t forget, you can also get traditional Thai clothing made to measure at any of the hundreds of Chiang Mai tailors.
+Don’t forget, you can also get traditional Thai clothing made especially for you at any of the hundreds of Chiang Mai tailors.
+So if you are looking for a good souvenir or best products to buy in Chiang Mai, this one must be considered.

-Chiang Mai is famous for many Thai snacks and Thais come from miles around to buy them.
-On every market, you’ll see bags of dried sweetened cherries and plums, dried mango, papaya and coconut.
-Spicy sausage is also everywhere and Thais come up from Bangkok to buy it.
-Chiang Mai is also famous for pork rinds, with huge bags of the stuff available everywhere.
-Your best bet is to buy it at any of the markets as it’s fresh and will be bagged as you purchase it.
+Chiang Mai is also famous for pork rinds, with the huge packaging of the stuff available everywhere.
+Your best bet is to buy it at any of the markets as it’s fresh and will be packed as you purchase it.
 You can buy bags of dried plums(about half a pound) for as low as 35 baht ($1) and can choose from sweetened or unsweetened (quite sour, but delicious).
 On my recent visit to Chiang Mai, I brought back bags of dried unsweetened cherries, dried dates, and two huge bags of pork rinds.
 They were all scrumptious and nothing cost me more than $1.

 Wooden Trays and Vases